HydraMeshnet/developer-portal/dac.md

 DAC needs a ledger to order and keep a history of transactions using a decentralized consensus.
-Though there's no technical requirement to use any specific ledger technology, DAC is only implemented for the IoP Hydra blockchain.
+Though there's no technical requirement to use any specific ledger technology, DAC is only implemented for the IOP Hydra blockchain.

 In practice, DAC will always know which DIDs had which rights at which block height.
 It means, it's not just a decentralized right management API, but it also has an auditable, consensus based timeline.
 DAC is running as a layer-2 plugin in the Hydra blockchain.
 Every time the node restarts/rewinds, its state is always recreated from layer-1 blockchain data.
 Consequently, data corruption is impossible and DAC state is still based on the layer-1 consensus.
 DAC uses [custom Ark transactions](https://blog.ark.io/an-introduction-to-blockchain-application-development-part-2-2-909b4984bae).
 So if you'd like to update your DID document, you can do that by sending a transaction to the Hydra blockchain.